guillesanbri/guillesanbri.github.io/_posts/2025-4-20-layernorm-tanh.md

 # The experiment

 I trained two smaller Vision-Transformer-like models from scratch: one using **LayerNorm** and the other using **DyT**.
-In both cases, the normalization layers were placed in the pre-norm blocks of MHA and the FFN within the transformer blocks, as well as right before the final linear projection.
+In both cases, the normalization layers were placed in the pre-norm within the transformer blocks (both MHA and FFN) and right before the final linear projection.

 > The code of the ViTs follows [timm](https://github.com/huggingface/pytorch-image-models/blob/main/timm/models/vision_transformer.py#L425) and [lucidrain](https://github.com/lucidrains/vit-pytorch/blob/main/vit_pytorch/vit.py) implementations as reference and [is available here](https://github.com/guillesanbri/zoo/blob/main/models/vit.py).